 Stacy lives in McKinney, TX with her husband and sweet pup Stella.
 She has three grown children and one grandson.
 She loves traveling with her husband and family and enjoys hiking alone in the woods.

 On Stacy’s first visit to Retreat in the Pines in 2019, she fell in love with the community and nature immediately.
 Join Stacy for a Mindfulness and Meditation Retreat in September 2020, she looks forward to sharing peace through yoga and meditation with you.

-Summer, a ballet dancer for years, turned to yoga for fitness because it felt like a natural fit.
+Summer, a ballet dancer for many years, turned to yoga for fitness because it felt like a natural fit after dancing most of her life.
 Little did she know, yoga was so much more than fitness.
 After practicing for five years, Summer decided to deepen her practice by taking teacher training from Karmany Yoga in Dallas.
 She was surprised to learn how much she loved teaching yoga, and immediately began to teach after earning her RYT.

 A Dallas native, Tara is a long time student of yoga, practicing since 1999 and teaching since 2005.
 Tara was introduced to Yoga as a life-path and loves sharing her passion with others.
 She leads workshops, teacher trainings and retreats.
 Tara teaches alignment based Vinyasa with specialties in Restorative and Prenatal Yoga.
 She guides her students to find intelligence in their bodies, as well as inner awareness and connection to their true self.
 She is especially skilled at guiding students to a restful and healing Savasana.

 Tara takes her practice off the mat and into her life.
 She is a happy wife, proud mother of a daughter and seeks to live an authentic and mindful life.

 Tara hosted her first retreat at Retreat in the Pines in 2013 and is thrilled to be a part of our healing community.
 Connect with Tara at her upcoming retreat.